NHSDigital/nhs-notify-client-config/packages/event-builder/README.md

 **Note:** All headers in the CSV file must be provided with values:

-- `Client ID` - the ID of the client you want to create.
-This can be generated with an online UUID generator.
 - `Client Name` - the name of the client.
 - `APIM ID` - the APIM Application ID for the client.